 The Wintrust Credit Facility subjected the Company to certain financial covenants, including the maintenance of a fixed charge coverage ratio of no less than 1.25 to 1.00, tested as of the last day of each fiscal quarter.
 The numerator in the fixed charge coverage ratio was the operating cash flow of Halo, defined as Halo EBITDA less cash paid for unfinanced Halo capital expenditures, income taxes and dividends.
 The denominator was fixed charges such as interest expense and principal payments paid or payable on other indebtedness attributable to Halo.
 As of December 31, 2021, the Company failed to satisfy the fixed charge coverage ratio and entered into a default waiver agreement with Wintrust in which Wintrust waived the existing default through the next testing date, March 31, 2022.
-In addition, as part of the Second Wintrust Amendment described below, the financial covenants were amended to subject the Company to a minimum liquidity covenant test in lieu of a fixed charge coverage ratio which requires the Company to maintain liquidity, tested on the last day of each fiscal quarter beginning March 31, 2022, dn o less than (i) \$13.0 million as of the last day of each fiscal quarter ending March 31, 2022, through and including the last day of the fiscal quarter ending March 31, 2022, and as of the last day of each fiscal quarter ending March 31, 2023, and as of the last day of each fiscal quarter ending March 31, 2023, and as of the last day of each fiscal quarter ending March 31, 2023, and as of the last day of each fiscal quarter ending March 31, 2023, and as of the last day of each fiscal quarter ending March 31, 2023, and as of the last day of each fiscal quarter ending March 31, 2023, and as of the last day of each fiscal quarter ending March 31, 2023, and as of the last day of each fiscal quarter ending March 31, 2023, and as of the last day of each fiscal quarter ending March 31, 2023, and as of the last day of each fiscal quarter ending March 31, 2023, and as of the last day of each fiscal quarter ending March 31, 2023, and as of the last day of each fiscal quarter ending March 31, 2023, and as of the last day of each fiscal quarter ending March 31, 2023, and as of the last day of each fiscal quarter ending March 31, 2023, and as of the last day of each
+As part of the Second Wintrust Amendment described below, the financial covenants were amended to subject the Company to a minimum liquidity covenant test in lieu of a fixed charge coverage ratio which required the Company to maintain liquidity, tested on the last day of each fiscal quarter beginning March 31, 2022, of no less than (i) \$13.0 million as of the last day of each fiscal quarter ending December 31, 2022, of no less than (i) \$12.0 million as of the last day of the fiscal quarter ending December 31, 2022, of no less than (i) \$12.0 million as of the last day of the fiscal quarter ending December 31, 2022, of no less than (i) \$12.0 million as of the last day of the fiscal quarter ending December 31, 2022, of no less than (i) \$12.0 million as of the last day of the fiscal quarter ending December 31, 2022, of no less than (ii) \$12.0 million as of the last day of the fiscal quarter ending December 31, 2022, of no less than (ii) \$12.0 million as of the last day of the fiscal quarter ending December 31, 2022 and (ii) \$12.0 million as of the last day of the fiscal quarter ending December 31, 2022 and (ii) \$12.0 million as of the last day of the fiscal quarter ending December 31, 2022 and (ii) \$12.0 million as of the last day of quarter ending March 31, 2023, and as of the last day of each fiscal quarter thereafter.
+Furthermore, as part of the Third Wintrust Amendment described below, the financial covenants were further amended to require the Company to maintain a minimum liquidity of \$8.5 million tested on the last day of each fiscal quarter beginning September 30, 2022 and thereafter.

 The Wintrust Credit Facility is secured by a general guaranty and security interest on the assets, including the intellectual property, of the Company and its subsidiaries.
 The Company has also pledged all of the capital stock of Halo held by the Company as additional collateral.
-Furthermore, the Wintrust Credit Facility was supported by a collateral pledge by a member of the Company's board of directors; as a result of the Wintrust Amendment described below, this collateral pledge was terminated and released.
+Furthermore, the Wintrust Credit Facility was supported by a collateral pledge by a member of the Company's board of directors; as a result of the First Wintrust Amendment described below, this collateral pledge was terminated and released.